devfel/convertfloss/README.md

 ## 📝 Liceses <a name = "licenses"></a>

-- Distributed under the MIT License.
+- Distributed under the MIT License - see the [LICENSE.md](https://github.com/devfel/convertfloss/blob/master/LICENSE.md) file for details.

 ---